hmdprs/data-scientist/README.md

 ### [Basic Data Exploration](https://www.kaggle.com/dansbecker/basic-data-exploration)

-- Using Pandas to Get Familiar With Your Data
+- Using Pandas to Get Familiar with the Data
   - **DataFrame**: The most important part of the Pandas library, similar to a sheet in Excel, or a table in a SQL database
     ```python
     # save filepath to variable for easier access